20 Amazing Places To Visit In Utah: Famous Parks + Hidden Gems

 Cave with light pouring through opening above and paddle boarder on water inside cave

-You can swim, soak, take a paddle board yoga class and even scuba dive inside Homestead Crater.
+A gigantic cone shaped hole allows light into the cave, and you can swim, soak, take a paddle board yoga class or even scuba dive within the crater.
 The hour glass shaped hot spring is 65 feet deep and yes, the water is warm!

 • Relax with a light swim or soak